-25.1 The Employer will continue its current practices related to licensure and certification.

-25.2 Employees will notify their appointing authority or designee if their work-related license and/or certification has expired, or has been restricted, revoked or suspended within twenty-four (24) hours of expiration, restriction, revocation or suspension, or prior to their next scheduled shift, whichever occurs first.
+- 25.1 The Employer will continue its current practices related to licensure and certification. - 25.2 Employees will notify their appointing authority or designee if their work-related license and/or certification has expired, including proof of expiration, or has been restricted, revoked or suspended within twenty-four (24) hours of expiration, restriction, revocation or suspension, or prior to their next scheduled shift, whichever occurs first. - 25.3 Employees who fail to maintain required licensure and/or certification to perform the duties of their assigned position and/or to meet the conditions of employment and qualifications in order to perform the essential functions of their position may be subject to demotion, reassignment or non-disciplinary separation.
+The Employer may allow the employee time off to renew the expired license and/or certification.
+The employee may use accumulated compensatory time, personal holiday, personal leave day, vacation leave or leave without pay.
+However, employees must use compensatory time prior to use of vacation leave, unless the use would result in the loss of their vacation leave.